jaymedici/simple-task-manager/Readme.md

 ```html
 php artisan migrate
 ```
-- (Optional) Run seeder create a default project for you
+- (Optional) Run seeder to create a default project for you
 ```html
 php artisan db:seed
 ```